pdx-cs-rust-embedded/hw-life-soln-embassy-bart/README.md

-# mb2-embassy-blinky: modified embassy blinky example for mb2
+# life2: Life on the MicroBit v2 in Embassy
 Bart Massey 2024

-This crate is a light rehacking of the Embassy "basic" example from the intro document, made to work on the MicroBit v2.
-It blinks an LED on the MB2 with a one-second cycle time.
+This crate is a demo of Conway's Life on the MicroBit v2.
+It is written with `embassy`, `embassy-nrf` and `microbit-bsp`.